-Sports hypnosis is powerful.
-It’s sometimes used as part of sports psychology.
+Sports hypnosis is powerful and it’s often used as part of sports psychology.

 Sure I’ve worked with professional sports people, high performing amateurs and people who play for fun.

-But you are the good golfer.
-Not me.
-You’ve got what you need to be good again.
-You have the desire.
-The need and the technical know-how of your game.
+But you are the good sports person, and you’ve got what you need to be good again.
+You have the passion, the need and the technical know-how of your game.
 Even if you can’t see it.

 Sports hypnosis uses the power of your subconscious mind to positively affect your mental & physical sporting performance.

 So whether you are struggling with a specific aspect of play like the yips?
-Or something more general?
-Hypnosis might be the solution you need.
+Whether you play golf, cricket, darts or basketball, hypnosis might be the solution you need.